Tseng Lan Shue

-Tseng Lan Shue (井欄樹) is a village in Clear Water Bay, Sai Kung District, New Territories, Hong Kong.
+Tseng Lan Shue (井欄樹) is a village in Clear Water Bay, Sai Kung District, Hong Kong.

 Location

 Tseng Lan Shue is located on Clear Water Bay Road, 3 km east of Kowloon Peak and 2 km southwest of Pik Uk.

 Administration

 Tseng Lan Shue is a recognized village under the New Territories Small House Policy.

 History

 At the time of the 1911 census, the population of Tseng Lan Shue was 276.
 The number of males was 124.

 Buildings and amenities

 The village has about 250 residential settlements and a basketball court.
 There are some shops on the roadside.

 The house at No. 43 Tseng Lan Shue, built around the 1900s, has been listed as a Grade III historic building.